Turbo’s Guide to Econ

 The Importance of Items

 While you can certainly do without needing a binder of item cards to succeed, many items in the game are so important to the basic function of a Skill or behavior in game, that they are effectively REQUIRED.
-Sure, you can heal people in a limited fashion with Biogenetics, but acquiring a Doctor Ottoman’s Doctor’s Bag opens up a new level of interaction for characters that enjoy medical role play and makes healing with Medical actually functional.
-And if you don’t have access to brews and meals, you’ll find it rough to survive a tough fight against zombies without relying on your friends or the charity of others.
-If you are alone in the woods and bleeding to death, an Injectable is your only hope of avoiding a trip to the Grave Mind.
+Sure, you can heal people in a limited fashion with Biogenetics, Medical, or First Aid, but acquiring a Dr. Ottoman’s Doctor’s Bag opens up a new level of interaction for characters that enjoy medical role play and makes healing with Medical even more efficient.

 I’ll cover some more on items below, but having these items quickly available in game makes such a HUGE difference between surviving and thriving.
 And it’s fun to have cool tricks and neat gear.
 I think that’s the biggest reason to help you understand how to make the Economy game work for you.